Mario (album): Critical reception

 Dan LeRoy from AllMusic stated that the album "offers doses of the real thing; its combination of Nickelodeon-style charm and authentic substance are reminiscent of nothing so much as a young Michael Jackson, with none of the creepy subtext [...]
 Naturally, you have to excuse a certain amount of filler to believe fully in Mario's potential, but most of these 11 tracks offer generous hints of it."
 In his review for USA Today, Steve Jones noted that "Mario has a mature-for-his-age voice that sets him apart from the pack, even though he sticks with themes that don't make him seem older than he is [...]
 Radio-friendly grooves such as "Just a Friend" should get him immediate attention, but the soulful ballad "Never" suggests he's only scratching the surface of what he has to offer."

 Chart performance

-Mario debuted and peaked at mumber 9 on the US Billboard 200 in the week of August 10, 2022, with first week sales of 96,000 copies.
+Mario debuted and peaked at number 9 on the US Billboard 200 in the week of August 10, 2002, with first week sales of 96,000 copies.
 It also reached number three on the Top R&B/Hip-Hop Albums chart.
 On September 15, 2002, the album was certified Gold by the Recording Industry Association of America (RIAA) for sales in excess of 500,000 copies in the United States.